CeetronSolutions/resinsight-tutorials/tutorials/well-log-extraction/well-log-extraction.md

 <img src="Resources/Pictures/export.png" width="500">

 Export the current view to a PDF file by clicking the "Export View to PDF" button in the [Quick Access Bar](../graphical-user-interface/graphical-user-interface.md#quick-access-bar) and naming the file something appropriate.

+## References:

+For further information, head to the reference section on ResInsight.org: https://resinsight.org/wells-and-completions/wellmeasurements/